 Allimed for SIBO

-I have personally found it to be particularly helpful in stubborn cases, as well as in individuals who have methane dominant overgrowth or constipation type symptoms.
+It is particularly helpful in stubborn cases, as well as in individuals who have methane dominant overgrowth or constipation type symptoms.

 It’s important for you to know that the Allimed product which contains Allicin, corn maltodextrin, and gum acacia has not been shown to cause issues in SIBO patients, even in individuals who can’t tolerate garlic in other forms.